RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-lists-crdb.md

 **Explanation**:
 Instance 1 added an element y1 after x, and then Instance 2 added element y2 after x.
-The final List contains all three elements: x is the first element, after it y1 and then y2, since Instance 2 performed the LINSERT operation at time t4\>t3.
+The final List contains all three elements: x is the first element, after it y1 and then y2.
+After syncing, the Active-Active database resolved the conflict by arbitrarily (but consistently across all Active-Active database instances) giving precedence to Instance 1

 Example of Deleting a List while Pushing a New
 Element: